Bl4omArchie/chiffre-de-GS/README.md

 e.g: (1+0) + (1-0) = 11
 ```

-I decided to make it a little bit more tricky by making this operation until there’s only one place left in my list.
+I decided to make it a little bit more tricky and complexe by making this operation until there’s only one place left in my list.

 ```
 message = "cipher"